Credit Suisse AG Sells 193,310 Shares of Axalta Coating Systems Ltd. (NYSE:AXTA)

-Credit Suisse AG lessened its stake in Axalta Coating Systems Ltd. (NYSE:AXTA) by 21.1% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+Credit Suisse AG lowered its position in shares of Axalta Coating Systems Ltd. (NYSE:AXTA) by 21.1% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 720,837 shares of the specialty chemicals company’s stock after selling 193,310 shares during the period.
-Credit Suisse AG owned about 0.31% of Axalta Coating Systems worth $21,322,000 as of its most recent SEC filing.
+Credit Suisse AG owned about 0.31% of Axalta Coating Systems worth $21,322,000 at the end of the most recent reporting period.

-AXTA has been the topic of a number of research analyst reports.
-Wells Fargo & Company boosted their price target on Axalta Coating Systems from $33.00 to $36.00 and gave the company an “equal weight” rating in a report on Wednesday, April 28th.
+AXTA has been the subject of a number of recent research reports.
+Wells Fargo & Company boosted their target price on Axalta Coating Systems from $33.00 to $36.00 and gave the company an “equal weight” rating in a research note on Wednesday, April 28th.
+Zacks Investment Research downgraded Axalta Coating Systems from a “buy” rating to a “hold” rating in a report on Tuesday.
 Credit Suisse Group restated an “outperform” rating and set a $35.00 price target on shares of Axalta Coating Systems in a report on Monday, March 15th.
-Deutsche Bank Aktiengesellschaft upped their target price on Axalta Coating Systems from $32.00 to $37.00 and gave the stock a “buy” rating in a report on Thursday, April 29th.
-Zacks Investment Research downgraded Axalta Coating Systems from a “buy” rating to a “hold” rating in a report on Tuesday.
+Morgan Stanley upped their target price on Axalta Coating Systems from $32.00 to $35.00 and gave the stock an “equal weight” rating in a report on Thursday, April 29th.
 Finally, Susquehanna upgraded Axalta Coating Systems from a “neutral” rating to a “positive” rating and set a $41.00 target price on the stock in a report on Monday, April 26th.
-Three investment analysts have rated the stock with a hold rating, six have issued a buy rating and one has given a strong buy rating to the stock.
-The company currently has an average rating of “Buy” and a consensus target price of $35.78.
+Three research analysts have rated the stock with a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the stock.
+Axalta Coating Systems presently has a consensus rating of “Buy” and a consensus target price of $35.78.

 Axalta Coating Systems (NYSE:AXTA) last released its quarterly earnings data on Sunday, April 25th.
 The specialty chemicals company reported $0.50 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.42 by $0.08.
 The business had revenue of $1.06 billion for the quarter, compared to analysts’ expectations of $1.03 billion.
 Axalta Coating Systems had a return on equity of 25.94% and a net margin of 2.22%.
 The firm’s quarterly revenue was up 8.1% on a year-over-year basis.
 During the same period in the prior year, the firm posted $0.31 EPS.
 As a group, analysts predict that Axalta Coating Systems Ltd. will post 2.05 EPS for the current year.